Blhammer/Buildoo/README.md

 ## How to start the project

+**Note**
+Before run the project, you have to configure .env files in frontend and backend root folders:

+You have to add:
+- in frontend folder:
+    - REACT_APP_GOOGLE_MAPS_API_KEY = 'Your API Key'

+- in backend folder:
+    - START_CONFIG_PORT = Your port(number)
+    - START_CONFIG_USERNAME = 'Your database username'
+    - START_CONFIG_PASSWORD = 'Your database password'
+    - DATABASE_NAME = 'Your database name'
+    - DATABASE_ADDRESS = 'Your database address'
+    - DATABASE_SECRET_KEY = 'Your database secret key'

 1. Configure your local mongodb cluster in /backend/config/mongoDb urlConnectionString

-2. Change the environment variables with yours
+2. Change the environment variables with yours (follow the steps above)

 3. Open: